Ershn00/symfony-command-api-csv-json.xml/README.md

 ## REST API
 <b>REST API</b> serves the contents of the JSON file filterable by name and
 discount_percentage.
-Serving filtered response in JSON and XML formats.
+Serves filtered response in JSON and XML formats.
 <ul>
 <li>CSV file should be placed under "public" folder in order to be read.</li>
 <ul>